 Accessing Australian Legal Advice

-At a minimum, every expatriate needs to have some working knowledge of two legal systems; that of his current “host” country and of his base country.
-Exfin concentrates on providing Australian expatriates with access to legal advice in Australia in relation to Australian legal matters.
-Host country legal issues, such as those relating to local contract and commercial issues, criminal and civil matters, should be referred to carefully selected local firms.
+At a minimum, every expatriate needs to have some working knowledge of two legal systems; that of their current “host” country and base country.
+Exfin concentrates on providing Australian expatriates with access to legal advice in Australia in relation to Australian legal matters - although we can sometimes assist with introductions to legal advisors in other jurisdictions.
+Host country legal issues, such as those relating to local contract and commercial issues, criminal and civil matters, should be referred to carefully selected local firms - ideally those with other expatriate clientele.

-The range of issues that an Australian expatriate might need to seek advice in relation to is at least as wide as if he or she had remained in Australia – perhaps even wider because of the potential impact of dual jurisdictions.
+The range of issues that an Australian expatriate might need to seek advice on is at least as wide as if they had remained in Australia – perhaps even wider because of the potential impact of dual jurisdictions.
 Issues include:

 - Estate and Probate Law